shrinidhijoshii/YT-reactClone/Discussions.md

      - when we type anything , suggestions results can be stored in the redux store
      - if we type same keyword or same search word in the future or the next time we can avoid api calls and give the already existing result.

+   - LRU (least recently used) cache - it is used to avoid cache bloating
+     - it is implemented using queue , we need to define threshold point as a size
+     - once queue size reaches threshold point , queue removes first added item [FIFO]
+     - it makes sures queue contains always defined threshold

 Machine coding Tips

 1.When interviwer asks to build any web app